Physics 101 - General Physics I

 Physics 470 - Thesis and Physics Seminar

-Full course for one year.
+Two-unit yearlong course; one unit per semester.
 The thesis is independent work on an original problem and is intended as an introduction to research.
 In addition to the thesis project itself, all seniors are expected to participate in a weekly seminar in which various topics from the current literature are discussed.

 Physics 481 - Special Topics in Physics

-One-half or full course for one semester.
+Variable (one-half or one)-unit semester course.
 Readings and laboratory work of an advanced character.
 Students will choose a field in which they are interested; they are expected to become familiar with the special instruments and methods of that discipline.
 Open only to juniors and seniors, by consent of the instructor.
 Lecture-conference.